 Undertakings for Collective Investment in Transferable Securities (UCITS) managed by the AIFM or its investors.

 |Client of the AIFM.||Another client of the AIFM.|

 The risk management department of the AIFM must be operationally separated from the operating units of the AIFM.
 CySEC will review the isolation taking into account the size of the AIFM and its activities.
 Precisely, the AIFM needs to be able to prove that it has established well-developed procedures that facilitate the independent performance of risk management activities and that risk management process meets all the requirements.

-The AIFM should employ an adequate liquidity management system and procedures for each AIF they manage, apart from unleveraged closed-ended AIFs, so that to be able to monitor the liquidity risk of the AIF and to ensure the liquidity profiles of the AIF’s investments comply with the relevant regulations.
+The AIFM should employ an adequate liquidity management system and procedures for each AIF they manage, apart from unleveraged closed-ended AIFs, in order to be able to monitor the liquidity risk of the AIF and to ensure the liquidity profiles of the AIF’s investments comply with the relevant regulations.
 Moreover, the AIFM should conduct regular stress tests.

 AIFMs or their branches authorised in the Republic of Cyprus have an ongoing duty to provide any related information and annual reports to investors and CySEC.

 The legal team of Michael Chambers &Co.
-LLC is able to provide you an adequate legal and administrative support.
-The operation of AIFMs requires a proper legal guidance.
+LLC is able to provide you the appropriate legal and administrative support.
+The operation of AIFMs requires proper legal guidance.
 Our lawyers will assist you in every part of the process so that to achieve your business and investment objectives.
 If you wish to talk to one of our lawyers, in absolute confidence, then please contact us on firstname.lastname@example.org

 Administration of Estates Law (Cap.189)